ENTIRE: Learning-based Volume Rendering Time Prediction: Experiments

-\changed{Third,} for ray step size control in Use Case~1~(\cref{sec:UC-step})\changed{---where we consider an interactive exploration scenario and with this have a temporal sequence of frames---}we implemented an online-learning baseline model for rendering time prediction (called \acrool{}).
+Third, for ray step size control in Use Case~1~(\cref{sec:UC-step})---where we consider an interactive exploration scenario and with this have a temporal sequence of frames---we implemented an online-learning baseline model for rendering time prediction (called \acrool{}).
 This model estimates the rendering time for the current frame by computing the average over the three preceding frames.
 The rationale behind this approach is that rendering performance often exhibits temporal coherence, meaning that recent frames provide a strong indication of future rendering costs.
-This online-learning strategy allows the system to dynamically adjust in response to variations in scene complexity and transfer function changes, making it another candidate for comparison.
+This online-learning strategy allows the system to dynamically adjust in response to variations in scene complexity and transfer function changes, making it another candidate for comparison. \changedFrom{} In addition, we further implemented a PID (proportional–integral–derivative) controller as a reactive feedback-loop baseline.
+The PID controller directly adjusts the ray step size based on the error between the actual and target rendering time of the previous frame.
+The proportional, integral, and derivative coefficients were set empirically to 0.3, 0.05, and 0.1, respectively. \changedTo{}

 \textbf{Evaluation setup.} To evaluate \acro{}'s prediction accuracy, we consider the root mean square error (RMSE).
-In addition to accuracy, we also measured the time \acro{} required (average time per prediction in milliseconds) during inference. \changed{We use the standard deviation (STD) of prediction errors to evaluate how rendering parameters affect prediction accuracy.} \changed{The reconstruction quality of \acrovol{} is evaluated in peak signal to noise ratio (PSNR) in the supplementary material.}
+In addition to accuracy, we also measured the time \acro{} required (average time per prediction in milliseconds) during inference.
+We use the standard deviation (STD) of prediction errors to evaluate how rendering parameters affect prediction accuracy.
+The reconstruction quality of \acrovol{} is evaluated in peak signal to noise ratio (PSNR) in the supplementary material.